In yet another stunning example of the ineptness of Canada’s Firearms Act comes a news report out of Winnipeg, Manitoba.

 Jeremy understands every person with an ounce of common sense knows understands — gun laws only affect those willing to obey them.
 Jeremy is not one of those people.

 He is charged with the following, in connection with his getting shot:

 – Possession of Firearm, etc, while Prohibited X2

 – Possession of Prohibited or Restricted Firearm/ ammunition

-Charge: Possession of Prohibited or Restricted Firearm/ ammunition -- he had a loaded handgun
+Charge: Possession of Prohibited or Restricted Firearm/ ammunition — he carried a loaded handgun, a criminal code violation

-Charge: Possession of Weapon Obtained by Crime -- He stole the handgun from a law-abiding gun owner, or got the handgun from someone else who did.
+Charge: Possession of Weapon Obtained by Crime — He got his hands on a gun smuggled in from the United States, stole the handgun from a law-abiding gun owner, got the handgun from someone else who did.

-Charge: Possession of Weapon for Dangerous Purpose -- he was, while in possession of the stolen handgun, behaving poorly and making himself a threat to others.
+Charge: Possession of Weapon for Dangerous Purpose — he, while in illegal possession of a stolen handgun, behaved poorly and made himself a threat to others.

-The 16-year-old that shot him has similarly been charged.
-The 16-year-old was also under a firearms prohibition order, which tells us he's also been in some serious trouble before.
+The 16-year-old that shot him has been charged as well.
+The 16-year-old was also under a firearms prohibition order, which tells us he’s also been in some serious trouble before.

 And it tells us the most important thing of all: Canada’s Firearms Act is a complete and utter failure when it comes to violent criminals.